dechabot/server-side-extension/examples/python/ColumnOperations/README.md

                               'Function type {} is not supported in this plugin.'.format(func_type.name))
 ```

-If the function type is supported, we continue by retrieving data types and check for parameters.
-Depending on function type we either evaluate the script row wise (tensor) or collect all row values to evaluate the script once (aggregation).
+If the function type is supported, we continue by retrieving data types and checking for parameters.
+Depending on function type we either evaluate the script row-wise (tensor) or collect all row values to evaluate the script once (aggregation).

 ```python
 import grpc